skip to main content

 Authors: Jaison R. Abel and Todd M. Gabe

-This paper examines the relationship between human capital and economic activity in U.S. metropolitan areas, extending the existing literature in two important ways.
-First, we utilize new data on metropolitan-area GDP to measure economic activity.
-Using educational attainment as an indicator of human capital, we find that a one-percentage-point increase in the proportion of residents with a college degree is associated with a 2.3 percent increase in metropolitan-area GDP per capita.
-Second, we move beyond the conventional proxy for human capital—educational attainment—to develop new measures that reflect the types of knowledge within U.S. metropolitan areas.
-Results show that knowledge associated with the provision of producer services and information technology are particularly important determinants of economic vitality in U.S. metropolitan areas.
+We examine the relationship between human capital and economic activity in U.S. metropolitan areas, extending the literature in two ways.
+First, we utilize new data on metropolitan area GDP to measure economic activity.
+Results show that a one-percentage-point increase in the proportion of residents with a college degree is associated with about a 2 percent increase in metropolitan area GDP per capita.
+Second, we develop measures of human capital that reflect the types of knowledge within U.S. metropolitan areas.
+Regional knowledge stocks related to the provision of producer services and information technology are important determinants of economic vitality.

-Available only in PDFspacerPDFspacer40 pages / 174 kb
+Available only in PDFPDF33 pages / 178 kb